-- The Three Investigators series by Robert Arthur were our of print, but thankfully they're being reprinted!
+- The Three Investigators series by Robert Arthur were out of print, but thankfully they’re being reprinted!
 The first in the series is The Secret of Terror Castle.
-I remember them being labeled as "Alfred Hitchcock's Three Investigators" when I read them, but it seems that bit has been edited out now.
+I remember them being labeled as “Alfred Hitchcock’s Three Investigators” when I read them, but it seems that bit has been edited out now.

 - Judy Blume is great for all pre-teens to teenagers, but be sure you read her books first.
-They deal very candidly with some issues, like sex and mortality, and you may want to discuss the books with your kids.
+They deal very candidly with some issues, like sex and mortality, and you will probably want to discuss the books with your kids.
 I remember kids who would never have read any other book passing dog-eared copies of Forever around our middle school because the book had been banned.

-- The Little Prince by Antoine Saint-Exupery is magical.
-I didn't encounter it until a college French class, but I made sure Katie had a copy (in English) on her shelves when she was born.
+- The Little Prince by Antoine Saint-Exupéry is magical.
+I didn’t encounter it until a college French class, but I made sure Katie had a copy (in English) on her shelves when she was born.

-- Anything and everything by Madeleine L'Engle, but especially the Wrinkle in Time series.
-There are more books in the series now than when I was child - they are:
+- Anything and everything by Madeleine L’Engle, but especially the Wrinkle in Time series.
+There are more books in the series now than when I was child—they are:

 - The Adventures of Sherlock Holmes by Sir Arthur Conan Doyle.